open-design-kit/opendesignkit/_methods/Moodboards.md

 title: Moodboards
 tags:
     - develop
-teaser: A collection of images based on adjectives associated with the brand's project that serve as inspiration for visual studies.
+teaser: Collect images based on adjectives associated with the project's brand to serve as inspiration for visual studies.
 ---

 **Method:** Moodboards